Securities Law and MLM - What's the Deal?

-1. Spencer Reese is a partner in the law firm of Grimes & Reese.
+1. Spencer Reese is a partner in the law firm of R&R Law Group PLLC.
 He is a graduate of the Washington University School of law and is a member of the Idaho, Missouri and Colorado bars.
-He was formerly in-house counsel for Melaleuca, Inc., a multilevel marketing company with sales in excess of $300 million.
-Mr. Reese's current practice includes representing and advising multilevel marketing companies on all aspects of their business, including consumer protection, advertising law, litigation, contracts, marketing plan design, regulatory compliance, trademark law, FDA law, policy development and distributor compliance.
-Grimes & Reese is a supplier-member to the Direct Selling Association and the Professional Association of Network Marketers.
+He was formerly in-house counsel for Melaleuca, Inc., a multilevel marketing company with sales in excess of $260 million.
+Mr. Reese's current practice includes representing and advising multilevel marketing companies on all aspects of their business, including consumer protection issues, advertising law, litigation, contracts, marketing plan design, regulatory compliance, trademark law, FDA law, policy development and distributor compliance.
 Visit the firm's website at www.mlmlaw.com.
-Mr. Reese can be contacted at (208) 522-2600 or via e-mail at firstname.lastname@example.org.
+Mr. Reese can be contacted at (208) 522-2600 or via e-mail at email@example.com.

 2. 15 U.S.C. § 77e(a) provides: